Kayto/AT65C02/README.md

 | 04b_blink | blinks VIA1 onboard LED and an added LED on VIA2 |
 | 50_mem_read | memory test, lights blink on VIA1 if in error||

+The only other code requirement is for the ATTiny4313, for the onboard keybard controller.
+An explanation of this is in the [Arduino](https://github.com/Kayto/AT65C02/tree/main/Software/Arduino) folder.